Follow TV Tropes

 • NOT!: This slang usage from the 1980s and 90s has managed to stay fresh, clever, and absolutely not Totally Radical to kids today.
 Not!

-• Outdated Hero vs. Improved Society: The narrative idea that the world is steadily "improving" is already generally a hard sell due to the Nostalgia Filter, whereas human nature is to long for the "good old days".
+• Outdated Hero vs. Improved Society: The narrative idea that the world is steadily "improving" is already generally a hard sell due to the Nostalgia Filter, whereas human nature is to long for the "good old days" — especially if they had higher standards of living and material conditions.
 Further, the concept of Black-and-White Morality has declined in favor of Graying Morality.
 Combining those two factors has made this trope very sparingly played straight, except in works that deliberately want to send messages about Evil Reactionaries.

 • Peeling Potatoes: At least when done by soldiers in the military on KP as a punishment.
 Mess halls nowadays have more efficient ways to do it.

-• Planetary Romance: The classic version (set in the Solar System, specifically Mars) has been killed by science, and is impossible to do except in a deliberate Genre Throwback that either ignores or lampshades the science.
-The genre as a whole is sliding into obscurity as well, due to changes in the Sci Fi Ghetto. note Nowadays, if you want to write fantasy, you just write fantasy (thank you, J. R. R. Tolkien) and so most Planetary Romance novels are either part of Long-Runners that aren't going anywhere, or are (again) deliberate throwbacks to the classics.
+• Planetary Romance: The classic version (set in our Solar System, specifically Mars) has been killed by science, and is impossible to do except in a deliberate Genre Throwback that either ignores or lampshades the science.
+And while it somewhat lives on in the form of the Space Opera, the genre itself has been sliding into obscurity since the The '70s due to changes in the Sci Fi Ghetto.note Nowadays, if an author wanted to write fantasy, they just write fantasy (thank you, J. R. R. Tolkien), so most Planetary Romance novels are either part of Long-Runners that aren't going anywhere, are (again) deliberate throwbacks to the classics, or...something else entirely...

 • Press Hat: Reporters no longer insert their Press credentials into a hat.

 • Prince Charming: Time was, every fairytale had a character whose main function was to be a) physically attractive and b) a socially advantageous marriage prospect for the hero/heroine, by virtue of being wealthy and/or a member of the aristocracy.
 Information about this character's actual personality tended to be sketchy at best, except period dramas.
-Remained popular through the early 1990s in the Disney Animated Canon.
-Nowadays princes are just as often clueless and vain, if not downright evil.
+This remained popular through the early 1990s in the Disney Animated Canon, but nowadays princes are just as often clueless and vain, if not downright evil.
 See Prince Charmless, which is the current form nowadays.
-See what we meant by the spoof becoming a trope?

-• "Psycho" Shower Murder Parody: The original Psycho scene is so iconic that it got parodied left, right and center in the 60 or so years the film has been out, to the point that no show or film does it anymore because of how overdone it is.
+• "Psycho" Shower Murder Parody: The original Psycho scene is so iconic that it got parodied left, right and center in the 60 or so years the film has been out, to the point that no show or film does it anymore (parody or otherwise) because of how overdone it is.

 • Quirky Ukulele: Became one in The New '10s thanks to overuse.
-Ukuleles in relation to quirky characters is more often mocked than played straight.
+Ukuleles in relation to quirky characters are more often mocked than played straight.

 • Racist Grandma: Although there is some (inconclusive) evidence that people become more prejudiced as they grow older, racism in any form becoming unacceptable means using this trope for comedic purposes is dead, even an Innocent Bigot.
 That said, today's grandmas are also evolving with the modern societal situations, ditching the trope and becoming cool grandmas instead.